 - Hilton Honors American Express Aspire Card – Receive a free weekend night reward when you spend $60,000 in a calendar year.

-- The Hilton Honors American Express Business Card – Receive a free weekend night when you spend $15,000 in a calendar year and an additional weekend night after spending an additional $45,000 in the same calendar year, plus spend $40,000 in a calendar year and earn Hilton Honors Diamond status through the end of the next calendar year.
+- The Hilton Honors American Express Business Card – Receive a free weekend night when you spend $15,000 in a calendar year and an additional weekend night after spending a total of $60,000 in the same calendar year, plus spend $40,000 in a calendar year and earn Hilton Honors Diamond status through the end of the next calendar year.
 Terms Apply.

 - Marriott Bonvoy Business™ American Express® Card – Earn Gold Elite status after spending $35,000 or more in eligible purchases on your Card in a calendar year.
 Terms Apply.

 - AAdvantage® Aviator® Red Mastercard® – Earn $3,000 Elite Qualifying Dollars after spending $25,000 on purchases each calendar year.

 - JetBlue Plus Card & JetBlue Business Card – Earn TrueBlue Mosaic benefits for one year after you spend $50,000 or more on purchases each calendar year.